Left Handed Pencil

 - If necessary, use a pair of pliers to help crimp the metal back to the pencil.

-- Sharpen the end that the right handed people normally write with.
+- Sharpen the end that the right handed people normally erase with.

 Viola!
 You now have a pencil to use in your left hand that is just as ergonomic as a normal pencil is for a right handed user.